 Do not try to hide medication in their food.
 Their keen sense of smell can detect any foreign substance that does not belong.
 The majority of medications are very bitter, and even if it gets past your cat’s nose, they will taste it.
 Eventually they will associate their food with a bad taste, even after you stop putting medication in it.

 Adding “treats” (fish, chicken or other meat) to food is another recipe for disaster.
 You will raise your cat’s flavour expectations, and when you try to feed the food on its own they may refuse it.
 As with dogs, it is best to keep food scraps away from your feline.

 Cats are very sensitive to the shape, size, mouthfeel, and texture of the foods they eat, so start them early with a wide variety of recipes.

 There are many reasons why cats can become picky eaters.
 Most can be rectified by adjusting the way we feed them.
 However, if at any time your cat stops eating, a visit to the vet is a good idea.
 Cats will stop eating if they are ill, and it does not take long for them to go into fatty liver failure which can be fatal, so err on the side of caution.

 Many people find a food that their feline enjoys and then feed it to them day after day, sometimes for years.
 If the formula of the food changes, or if the cat needs to go on special diet, you may find yourself with a cat who refuses to eat.
 Vets and cat experts suggest that you vary your cat’s diet.

-Stick with the same healthy food your cat likes but change up the flavour, texture, and shape of the food.
-Make sure you incorporate both dry and wet varieties.
+- Stick with the same healthy food your cat likes but change up the flavour, texture, and shape of the food.